High-voltage direct-current (HVDC) converter transformers

 Designing and building a HVDC transformer is a complex process.
 The insulation to ground and between line and valve winding has to withstand AC and DC stresses.
 Valve windings need to be tested with voltages determined by the protection level of the DC side.
 Harmonics in currents cause losses in various parts and DC currents influence the magnetization of the core.

-Siemens Energy delivers HVDC converter transformers including all main components to facilitate transportation, installation, and safe operation.
+Siemens Energy delivers HVDC converter transformers including all main components to facilitate its reliable and safe operation.

 Reliability lowers total cost of ownership

 For operators, assessing reliability risks is crucial for evaluating the total cost of ownership of a HVDC transformer.
-HVDC transformers from Siemens Energy have extremely low mean time between failure (MTBF) rates, compared to our competitors.
-HVDC transformers of Siemens Energy reach a failure rate well below 0.5 %.
+HVDC transformers from Siemens Energy have an extremely high mean-time-between-failure (MTBF) rate, compared to our competitors.
+HVDC transformers from Siemens Energy reach a failure rate well below 0.5.
 According to the international standard defined in IEEE C 57.117 this translates into excellent product reliability.
 It equals an MTBF rate of more than 200 years of operation.
 Including failure rate (FR) and MTBF of a HVDC transformer in purchase considerations lowers your risk potential and ensures savings over the entire transformer lifecycle.

-Hundreds of HVDC converter transformers are in successful operation all over the globe.
-Active in the field since the 1970s, we benefit from a huge experience in designing and manufacturing HVDC units.
-Rising to challenges, from in-time delivery for large order volumes to building record-setting units that meet highest technical specifications.
+Hundreds of HVDC converter transformers are in successful operation all over the globe, which are active in the field since the 1970s.
+Challenges like in-time delivery for large order volumes or building record-setting units that meet highest technical specifications, are proof, beeing the marked leader in designing and manufacturing HVDC converter transformers .

 A strong factory network around the globe creates leading HVDC converter transformer technology and pre-manufactured components.
-To meet public local content requirements, Siemens Energy enables and supports local transformer manufacturers to produce HVDC converter transformers based on our technology.
-However, to ensure high HVDC converter transformer reliability, Siemens Energy implements in-house prototype design and manufacturing.
+To meet public local content requirements, Siemens Energy enables and supports local transformer manufacturers to produce HVDC converter transformers based on our technology and make sure that our extensive quality standards for manufacturing processes are implemented.

 Bringing stability and security to the gridHVDC transformers are key components of HVDC stations for long-distance DC transmission lines or DC sea cables, off- and onshore.
 As coupling elements between AC grids and high-power rectifiers, they adapt the voltage, insulate the rectifier itself from the AC grid and generate the necessary phase shift.